Nadrich & Cohen is actively retaining those nationwide who have developed uterine cancer or ovarian cancer after using chemical hair straighteners.

 The time limit is two years in California from the date when you became aware or should have known that you had uterine cancer or ovarian cancer and that the cancer may have been caused by a hair straightening or hair relaxing product.
 Thus, if you were diagnosed with cancer five years ago but just discovered today that your cancer may have been caused by a hair straightening product, you have two years from today to file a lawsuit.

-Product liability lawsuits are very complex and it can take a long time to build a convincing, compelling case.
+Hair relaxer cancer lawsuits are very complex and it can take a long time to build a convincing, compelling case.
 It is in your best interest to call our hair relaxer attorneys immediately for a free consultation so we can have as much time as possible to build a successful case for you and file it on time for you.

-Grounds For A Hair Straightener Lawsuit
+Grounds for a Hair Straightener Lawsuit

 We intend to seek financial compensation for our clients in lawsuits against the manufacturers of hair straightening and hair relaxing products, seeking to recover damages based on legal causes of action such as strict liability – design defect, strict liability – failure to warn, and negligence.